 Unauthorized software or websites

-Installing unauthorized software onto a company computer is a common way that malware or ransomware is introduced into a network, potentially transferring sensitive data to malicious outsiders.
+Installing unauthorized software onto a company computer is a common way that malware or ransomware is introduced into a organization's network itself, potentially transferring sensitive data to malicious outsiders.
 The same goes for shady websites accessed through company computers.

 The biggest takeaway?
 Data exfiltration takes more than a malicious outsider trying to steal sensitive information.
 It also requires internal vulnerability.